You Should Write A Book

 Why Should I Hire You And Not Some Other Writer Or Marketing Guy?

+I’m tempted to suggest that you reread the above, because you’ll find yourself hiring several other writing and marketing guys.
 What distinguishes me from most other such professionals is that I’m not ‘just’ a writer.
 Or even just a marketing guy.
 I am a published writer, and a marketing professional with long in-house marketing experience, of course.
 But I also have skills and a background in graphics and design.
 And my academic and training credentials are in psychology — in particular, the psychology of persuasion and behavior.

 If you hire me, you don’t just get someone with writing experience.
-You get someone with marketing experience, design skills, a performance training background, formal training in persuasion skills and psychology, and someone who can produce and deliver the goods as well as just write them.
+You get someone with marketing experience, design skills, a sales and performance training background, formal training in persuasion skills and psychology, and someone who can produce and deliver the goods as well as just write them.
 You get work that’s totally integrated.
 And you don’t have to pay six or seven separate people to do it.

 Of course, if you have money to burn, you can always hire a team or an agency.
 Personally I think six for the price of one is a good deal.